ansh-novarroh/Verba/README.md

 ## Unstructured

-Verba supports importing documents through Unstructured IO (e.g plain text, .pdf, .csv, and more).
+Vijil RAG Agent supports importing documents through Unstructured IO (e.g plain text, .pdf, .csv, and more).
 To use them you need the `UNSTRUCTURED_API_KEY` and `UNSTRUCTURED_API_URL` environment variable.
 You can get it from [Unstructured](https://unstructured.io/)

 > UNSTRUCTURED_API_URL is set to `https://api.unstructuredapp.io/general/v0/general` by default

 ## AssemblyAI

-Verba supports importing documents through AssemblyAI (audio files or audio from video files).
+Vijil RAG Agent supports importing documents through AssemblyAI (audio files or audio from video files).
 To use them you need the `ASSEMBLYAI_API_KEY` environment variable.
 You can get it from [AssemblyAI](https://assemblyai.com)

 ## OpenAI

-Verba supports OpenAI Models such as Ada, GPT3, and GPT4.
+Vijil RAG Agent supports OpenAI Models such as Ada, GPT3, and GPT4.
 To use them, you need to specify the `OPENAI_API_KEY` environment variable.
 You can get it from [OpenAI](https://openai.com/)

 You can also add a `OPENAI_BASE_URL` to use proxies such as LiteLLM (https://github.com/BerriAI/litellm)